Requirements for approved training and equipment

 Adjusted safety distances

-In addition to the fixed safety distances, those spraying plant protection products must also determine and comply with adjusted safety distances to water sources, lakes, watercourses and surrounding land.
+In addition to the fixed safety distances, persons using plant protection products must also determine and comply with adjusted safety distances to water sources, lakes, watercourses and surrounding land.
 You adjust the safety distances in accordance with the circumstances at the location when you are spreading plant protection products.

 You must particularly take into consideration